 Final Verdict: Which Should You Choose?

 As you’ll probably have noticed, all the best off road hoverboards (other than the Segway Minipro, which is more of a “mini segway” than a hoverboard) are actually very similar.
 Not only do they look the same (other than having different branding) but their specs and capability are similar too.
 For that reason, it’s difficult to choose one that we could say is better overall.
-All 4 have some fantastic reviews – better than those for traditional hoverboards like Swagtron and Razor.
+All have pretty good reviews – better than those for traditional hoverboards like Swagtron and Razor.

 If you’re looking for something a bit different, or a transporter for commuting short distances then the Segway Minipro might be a better choice.

 What makes the Halo Rover great?

 The bluetooth Halo Rover navigates well on all sorts of terrain and in all types of weather and switches easily between on and off-road.
 It’s extremely hefty trodden tires make it a high performer no matter where it is being ridden.
 This hoverboard handles quick changes in direction well and moves like it should be much more compact than it is, moving around objects more easily than some of its competitors.
 The platform is solid and comes with rubber bumpers for added protection.
 It is also made of very durable materials which the company claims to be “virtually indestructible”.
 This is all very helpful when traversing different landscapes where you don’t know what obstacles you might encounter!

 All in all, if you are going to head out and purchase a new hoverboard today, the Halo Rover is definitely worth the investment.
 It is a solid and fierce competitor in its class and handles incredibly well in all types of situations.